-Goals-of-Care Conversations: New Training to Empower Practitioners with Initiating Vital Discussions
+Goals-of-Care Conversations Empower Practitioners to Initiate Vital Discussions

 Goals-of-care conversations, including end-of-life discussions, improve patient and family outcomes.
 Yet, an overwhelming majority of clinicians do not report feeling comfortable “having the hospice discussion.”

-VITAS has unveiled new training—the Goals-of-Care Preceptorship Program — to help stem this reluctance.
+VITAS' Goals-of-Care Preceptorship Program was created to help assuage this reluctance.

 What Happens When Patients Do Not Know Their Options